Our Curriculum

 - Myself & the World

 This allows our young people to learn the foundations (primary), practice their skills (KS3) and then to apply this prior knowledge to support transition into adulthood (KS4/KS5), offering sequenced learning through structured steps, supporting our pupils to apply their skills.
-Each subject has specific curriculum maps to demonstrate progression over time.

 Progress towards targets is closely monitored and contributes to the student's annual review, and termly multi-disciplinary meetings ensure the whole child is supported alongside academic skills.